 Consultant Interventional Cardiologist

-He trained in Edinburgh, Cambridge, London and San Diego where he was a Carnegie Scholar.
-He has a first class degree in Pharmacology from the University of Edinburgh where he was the Brunton medallist and Keasbey Bursary holder.
-His BHF funded PhD in molecular cardiology is from the University of Cambridge.
+He trained in Cambridge, London, Edinburgh and San Diego where he was a Carnegie Scholar.
+He has a first-class degree in Pharmacology from the University of Edinburgh where he was the Brunton medallist and Keasbey Bursary holder.
+His PhD in molecular cardiology is from the University of Cambridge.
 He is the Chief or Primary Investigator of multiple large trials in Cardiovascular medicine.
-He developed one of the UKs first primary angioplasty programmes, and one of the UKs largest cardiac CT programmes.
+He developed one of the UK's first primary angioplasty programmes and one of the UK's largest cardiac CT programmes.

 Nurse Consultant Diabetes

 Su Down is a Nurse Consultant in Diabetes and is the Clinical Lead for the Intermediate Diabetes community service in Somerset.
 Her Diabetes nursing career started in 1989, when she set up the diabetes specialist nursing service in Yeovil District Hospital.
 Su took up the role of Nurse Consultant in 2005 and played a key part in redesigning the diabetes service across the whole of Somerset.
 She continues to work tirelessly to evolve and improve this service to cope with the growing demands of the health care economy.